 Our Helpful Volunteers

 Thank you to all our volunteers.
-To Mike, Dennis, Alan and Hayley who make running the centre so much easier.
-Being a volunteer is a two-way process – for the volunteer to learn or use skills they have and for the community centre to enjoy their contribution to the work being carried out effectively.
+To Anna, Mike, Rick and Hayley who make running the centre so much easier.
+Being a volunteer is a two-way process β for the volunteer to learn or use skills they have and for the community centre to enjoy their contribution to the work being carried out effectively.

 In preparing for a wonderful Summer of sunshine, we are looking for volunteers to assist in keeping the Community Centre gardens colourful and tidy.
 If you have an hour to spare from 10am onwards on the first Tuesday on each month, we would love to see you, please contact Jim or Carol on 0191 386 3356.